Introduction

 Understanding the Principles of the Two-Coat Plaster Technique

-The two-coat plaster technique is based on principles that ensure durability and a flawless finish.
-Understanding these principles can enhance your application and results.
+The two-coat plaster technique is built upon fundamental principles that ensure both durability and a flawless finish.
+By familiarizing yourself with these concepts, you can greatly enhance your application skills and the overall quality of your work.

 Principle 1: Layering for Strength